 The Telemedicine Act of 2016 does not specifically address prior authorization.
-The Executive Order and guidance released in response to the public health emergency do not require insurers to suspend or waive all prior authorization requirements, although some insurers in Rhode Island have done so for certain telemedicine and in-person visits to ensure individuals can quickly access services.
+The Executive Order and guidance released in response to the public health emergency do not require insurers to suspend or waive prior authorization requirements, although some insurers in Rhode Island have done so for certain telemedicine and in-person visits to ensure individuals can quickly access services.

-The Subcommittee recommends prior authorization requirements for telemedicine to be no more stringent than prior authorization requirements for in-person care.
-In addition, the Subcommittee wished to clarify that this recommendation would not limit insurers' ability to impose prior authorization requirements for services delivered out-of-state or out-of-network.
+The Subcommittee supported implementing a policy that would make prior authorization requirements for telemedicine to be no more stringent than prior authorization requirements for in-person care.
+In addition, the Subcommittee wished to clarify that this requirement would not limit insurers' ability to impose prior authorization requirements for services delivered out-of-state or out-of-network.

-Recommendation: Insurers should not be allowed to impose restrictions on which provider types5 can render services via telemedicine while still allowing insurers to determine what services are clinically appropriate6 to deliver via any telemedicine modality.
+Recommendation: Insurers should not be allowed to impose restrictions on which provider types1 can render services via telemedicine while still allowing insurers to determine what services are clinically appropriate to deliver via any telemedicine modality.

-Under current law and regulation, insurers can restrict what provider types can render telemedicine services.
-Subcommittee members generally supported prohibiting insurers from imposing restrictions on provider types that can render services via telemedicine so long as the service is clinically appropriate to be provided via telemedicine and can be performed under the practitioner's license and scope of practice, as defined by the Rhode Island Department of Health, is medically necessary, and is a covered service when rendered in person by that provider type.
-Subcommittee members indicated that not having restrictions on providers eligible for telemedicine payment could promote clinical innovation and provision of high-value care.
-It would also help simplify administration if there was only one set of requirements on who can provide a service for both inperson and telemedicine visits.
-As importantly, the need for continuity of care and the capacity for in-person services require that the network not be restricted to telemedicine-only providers.
+Under current law, insurers can restrict what provider types can render telemedicine services.
+Subcommittee members generally supported prohibiting insurers from imposing restrictions on provider types that can render services via telemedicine so long as the service is clinically appropriate to be provided via telemedicine and can be performed under the practitioner's license and scope of practice, as defined by the Rhode Island Department of Health.
+Subcommittee members indicated that not having restrictions on providers eligible for telemedicine reimbursement could promote clinical innovation and provision of high-value care.
+It would also help simplify administration if there was only one set of requirements on who can provide a service for both in-person and telemedicine visits.